-- One copy of Official Transcripts: From all schools attended since high school.
+- One copy of Official Transcripts: From all schools attended since high school (secondary school).

 - Additional Materials: Most programs require additional materials, including standardized test scores, a personal statement, and letters of recommendation.
 Please see our programs page for admissions requirements for your program of interest.

 Although there is no difference between international and domestic applicant admissions deadlines, international applicants are encouraged to submit their application and materials at least three months prior to the first term of their enrollment.